-One of the most common – and dangerous – types of car accident injuries are internal ones.
+One of the most common – and dangerous – types of car accident injuries involve damage to internal organs.
 Unlike many other kinds of crash injuries, which are obvious at the time of the accident, internal injuries often go undetected for hours – sometimes days – after the incident.

 Victims can suffer internal injuries from several different ways, such as release of the air bag, force of impact from vehicles hitting each other, and from the jarring motion when that impact happens.
 A vehicle occupant can even sustain an injury from the seatbelt they are wearing, although it should be noted that the risks from not wearing a seatbelt far outweigh the risk of being injured from wearing one.